j0nc0x/node_manager/README.md

 # Node Manager
-Manage and track Houdini HDAs and Nuke Widgets
+Manage and track Houdini HDAs and Nuke Gizmos/Snippets

 Design Points
 - Should feel like the user is just referencing node definitions from a directory on disk.
 Minimise extra steps.